ClojureBridge/drawing/curriculum/create-something.md

 ### step 1-6: Load snowflake and background images

-Clare already knew the final pieces to load images were:
+Clara already knew the final pieces to load images were:

-1. in `setup` function, load images and return those as a state
+1. in `setup` function, load images and return those as a **state**
-2. in `draw` function, look the contents in `state` and draw images
+2. in `draw` function, look the contents in `state` argument and draw images

 So, she added a few lines of code to the `setup` and `draw` functions in her `practice.clj`.
 She was careful when writing the image filenames